shearichard/spellsplash/README.md

 spellsplash
 =========
-A tool to generate spelling questions based upon the users previous answers.
+A tool to generate spelling tests based upon the users previous answers.